 Food and Drink Federation Scotland is the voice of food and drink manufacturing and highlights the many careers on offer.

 Food and Drink Skills Ambassadors inspire young people about careers in food and drink by speaking to pupils, teachers, parents and others.
-Find out more here.

 Forestry Commission Scotland promotes the sustainable management of Scotland's forests and woodlands for the economy, people and environment.
-Here's their short video on a Modern Apprentice in trees and timber (and Lantra learner of the year winner).
+Here's their short video about a Modern Apprentice in trees and timber (and Lantra learner of the year winner).